 What Does It Take To Be A Justice Of The Peace?

 Good common sense.
 A strong sense of fairness.
 An ability to listen to all sides of a matter.
-A respect for people from all walks of life regardless of sex, race or social standing.
+A respect for people from all walks of life regardless of gender, race, ethnicity, religion, sexual orientation, age, mental or physical disability, or social standing.
 Strong values in regard to right and wrong.

 If you have any questions, you may wish to talk to a JP.
 A list of JPs in your community is available from the RCMP detachment in your community or by contacting Christina MacNeil, Senior Judicial Assistant: Telephone: (867) 667-5438, Fax: (867) 393-6400 or E-mail: email@example.com.